IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 </TabItem>
 </Tabs>

 On startup/resumption of the app, if `getAdvertisingToken()` returns `null`, it is time to generate new identity on the server by following the instructions in [Implement Server-Side Token Generation](#implement-server-side-token-generation).
-Then, pass the result into the mobile app’s UID2Manager again: see [Configure the UID2 mobile SDK](#configure-the-uid2-mobile-sdk).
+Then, pass the result into the mobile app’s UID2Manager again: see [Configure the UID2 Mobile SDK](#configure-the-uid2-mobile-sdk).

 ## Enable Logging